|

 All configuration options that use regular expression now require a

-single regular expression (using java.util.regex) rather than a
+single regular expression (using java.util.regex

 list of comma-separated or semi-colon-separated expressions.